hastmu/jupyterhub4family/README.md

 # jupyterhub4family
-Jupyterhub instand on for Papa's and Mam's administrating their family ;) and all other who can make use of it.
+Jupyterhub instant on for Papa's and Mam's administrating their family ;) and all other who can make use of it.

 # What is in the box
 One gets a running jupyterhub with sudospawner on a standalone debian (11) setup, it may work on others but thats on you.